Notch signaling pathway: Urothelial bladder cancer

 Loss of Notch activity is a driving event in urothelial cancer.
 A study identified inactivating mutations in components of the Notch pathway in over 40% of examined human bladder carcinomas.
 In mouse models, genetic inactivation of Notch signaling results in Erk1/2 phosphorylation leading to tumorigenesis in the urinary tract.
 As not all NOTCH receptors are equally involved in the urothelial bladder cancer, 90% of samples in one study had some level of NOTCH3 expression, suggesting that NOTCH3 plays an important role in urothelial bladder cancer.
 A higher level of NOTCH3 expression was observed in high-grade tumors, and a higher level of positivity was associated with a higher mortality risk.
 NOTCH3 was identified as an independent predictor of poor outcome.
 Therefore, it is suggested that NOTCH3 could be used as a marker for urothelial bladder cancer-specific mortality risk.
 It was also shown that NOTCH3 expression could be a prognostic immunohistochemical marker for clinical follow-up of urothelial bladder cancer patients, contributing to a more individualized approach by selecting patients to undergo control cystoscopy after a shorter time interval.

+Liver cancer

+In hepatocellular carcinoma, for instance, it was suggesting that AXIN1 mutations would provoke Notch signaling pathway activation, fostering the cancer development, but a recent study demonstrated that such an effect cannot be detected.
+Thus the exact role of Notch signaling in the cancer process awaits further elucidation.